cboettig/ews-review/manuscript-w-refs.md

 Wysham, D. B., and A. Hastings.
 2008.
 Sudden shifts in ecological systems: intermittency and transients in the coupled Ricker population model..
 Bulletin of mathematical biology 70:1013–31.

-  [Figure 1: Venn diagram repesenting the intersecting domains of rapid regime shifts, bifurcations, and critical slowing down.
-Text in italic are example phenomena that occur in each domain.]: http://dl.dropbox.com/u/3356641/blogstuff/ews-venn.jpg
-  [From Bel et al. (2012): Difference between different types of perturbations]:
-    Bel2012example.png